How to bring in the clients when you have no clips, no credits, and no contacts.

 8. Write personal essays and opinion pieces

 Personal essays, humor columns, or opinion pieces, even in some of the largest publications in the world, are sold on spec.
-That is, rather than assigning you a story, the editor will read the piece first to decide whether they want to run it.
+Rather than assigning you a story, the editor will read the piece first to decide whether they want to run it.
 Since you’re selling the story on the strength of that piece alone, the lack of clips is not a problem here.

 Write and sell as many of these as you can, and send them far and wide.
 I’ve had many students break into top publications such as The New York Times and Boston Globe on their first try with personal essays and opinion pieces.